Legb4/HeliX/readme.md

 7.  **Starting a Chat:** Enter your peer's ID in the sidebar input field and click "Start Chat".
 8.  **Receiving a Chat Request:** If someone requests a chat with you, click "Accept" or "Deny".
 9.  **Active Chatting:** Once a session is established, type messages in the input field at the bottom of the chat view and press Enter or click "Send".
+10. **Slash Commands:** Type the following commands into the message input field during an active chat session:
+    *   `/me <action text>`: Displays "* YourID action text" to both users (e.g., `/me waves`).
+    *   `/end`: Ends the current chat session (same as clicking the "End Session" button).
+    *   `/version`: Displays the HeliX client version information in your chat window.
+    *   `/info`: Displays information about the current connection and session in your chat window.
+    *   `/help`: Displays this list of available commands in your chat window.
+11. **Sending a File:**
+    *   During an active chat, click the paperclip (📎) button next to the message input field.
+    *   Select the file you wish to send using your system's file browser.
+    *   A file transfer request message will appear in the chat for both users.
+    *   The sender will see progress updates and a "Cancel" button.
+    *   The receiver will see "Accept" and "Reject" buttons.
+    *   **Note:** There is a file size limit (default 100 MB, configurable).
+12. **Receiving a File:**
+    *   When a peer sends a file request, click "Accept" to start the transfer or "Reject" to deny it.
+    *   If accepted, you will see progress updates.
+    *   Once the transfer is complete, a "Download" link will appear.
+Click it to save the file to your computer.
-10. **Ending a Session:** Click the "Disconnect" button in the chat header.
+13. **Ending a Session:** Click the "Disconnect" button in the chat header or use the `/end` command.
-11. **Switching Between Sessions:** Click peer IDs in the sidebar list to switch between active or pending sessions.
+14. **Switching Between Sessions:** Click peer IDs in the sidebar list to switch between active or pending sessions.
-12. **Understanding Info Panes:** Read messages about errors, denials, or timeouts that appear in the main content area.
+15. **Understanding Info Panes:** Read messages about errors, denials, or timeouts that appear in the main content area.

 ---